 A further point of interest here is the result that the daytime upslope circulation in the uppermost 1000 m seems to be more effective in the wet season; occasionally, winds indicate downslope flow in the dry season when the wet-season counterpart shows an upslope flow (e.g., 11:00-15:00 LT in Fig. 9).
 This tendency is in line with the stronger daytime temperature advection in the summit zone during the wet season (Fig. 7a).
 The point raised is furthermore tied to the stronger daytime upslope circulation than nighttime downward flow in the model (Fig. 9), which is a key feature of the thermally driven circulation in mountain systems (e.g., Mendonca, 1969; Giovannini et al., 2017).
-Only the uppermost wind vectors drawn in Fig. 9 seem less affected by the mesoscale circulation and show a rather constant flow from northeasterly directions (mostly earlier assessments that the very highest elevations on the mountain are impacted vitally by the free tropospheric flow (Mölg et al., 2009a, 2009b).

-20-80°).
-This is the typical large-scale horizontal wind at 500 hPa over Kibo (Mölg et al., 2009b), which is reflected in the measured horizontal wind direction at AWS3 (43% of the hourly distribution settle in the 20°-80° sector) and reaffirms
+Only the uppermost wind vectors drawn in Fig. 9 seem less affected by the mesoscale circulation and show a rather constant flow from northeasterly directions (mostly 20-80°).
+This is the typical large-scale horizontal wind at 500 hPa over Kibo (Mölg et al., 2009b), which is reflected in the measured horizontal wind direction at AWS3 (43 % of the hourly distribution settle in the 20-80° sector) and reaffirms earlier assessments that the very highest elevations on the mountain are impacted vitally by the free tropospheric flow (Mölg et al., 2009a, b).

-500 3.3.3 Embedded local factors
+3.3.3 Embedded local factors

-Regarding gradients on Kersten, an interesting feature occurs above 5500 m in the moistening phase from after 7:00 LT to noon (Fig. 9); rates are weaker at the summit than at the elevations beneath.
+Regarding gradients on Kersten, an interesting feature occurs above 5500 m in the moistening phase from after 07:00 LT to

+Figure 8. (a) Mean monthly water vapor pressure gradient (dotted line indicates the 4-year mean) and (b) its mean diurnal cycle for the climatological dry (JF, JJAS) and wet (MAM, OND) seasons in grey and black, respectively, between 8 October 2009 and 30 September 2013.
+Note the different y-axis scaling.

+Figure 9.
+Mean diurnal cycle of the 2-hourly water vapor pressure change (until the indicated time) on Kibo's southern slope at 2 m height for the climatological dry (JF, JJAS) and wet (MAM, OND) seasons in brown and green, respectively, between 8 October 2009 and 30 September 2013.
+Area-averaged mean horizontal wind vectors at 10 m height are drawn for 600 m bins from 1600 to 5800 m a.s.l. (as on a map from north) at arbitrary x-axis locations, typically at x = 1.5 (wet season, black) and x = 2 (dry season, grey) except for 09:00 and 11:00 LT to avoid overlap with the line plot.
+Note that the change analyses obfuscate the fact that the bulk of the water vapor (mean pressure > 10 hPa continuously) is always found between the mountain base and 2500 m.

+noon (Fig. 9); rates are weaker at the summit than at the elevations beneath.
 The measured vapor pressure gradient cycle with intensifying elevation gradients before noon (Fig. 8b) is consistent with this result.
 Also consistent with measurements is the drying phase between 17:00 and 19:00 LT with its again weaker rates at the summit than beneath, which attenuate the vapor pressure gradients towards the evening.

 However, obvious daytime weakening of vapor pressure gradients in the model only happens after 15:00 LT (Fig. S4), while the weakening in the measurements (Fig. 8b) already starts in the early afternoon.
-A possible explanation comes from glacier mass balance modeling for the summit ice fields, which showed that sublimation amounts at AWS3 are on average ~20% higher than at the AWS4 altitude (figure 9 in Mölg et al., 2009a).
-Since sublimation peaks around noon and in the early afternoon (Mölg and Hardy, 2004), a characteristic also found on other dry and sublimation-rich glaciers (e.g., MacDonnel et al., 2013), the potentially largest influence on the local water vapor gradients fits with the time window of interest.
-Support for the sublimation amount impact is the fact that the measured water
+A possible explanation comes from glacier mass balance modeling for the summit ice fields, which showed that sublimation amounts at AWS3 are on average $\sim 20\,\%$ higher than at the AWS4 altitude (Fig. 9 in